Rose Bushes

 Fertilizing Your Rose Bushes

 Fertilizer is, simply put, food for roses.
 And roses love to eat.
 If you feed your bushes a healthy, nutritional diet, they will take the fertilizer and turn it into big, beautiful blooms.
 Here’s how to do it.
-The best time to fertilize established bushes is in late ...
+(Note that if you get the bushes initially through a ...

 Pruning Your Rose Bushes